 Section 5.
 Elementary and Secondary Teachers: Introduction

-Between 2002 and 2014, the number of teachers in elementary and secondary schools is projected to rise.
+Between 2004, the last year of actual data, and 2016, the number of teachers in elementary and secondary schools is projected to rise.
 The numbers of both public and private school teachers are projected to grow.

 Factors affecting the projections